neuland/micro-frontends/README.md

       }
     }

-The directive `ssi: on;` enables the SSI feature and a `upstream` and `location` block is added for every team to ensure that all urls that start with `/blue` will be routed to the correct application (`team_blue:3001`).
+The directive `ssi: on;` enables the SSI feature and an `upstream` and `location` block is added for every team to ensure that all urls that start with `/blue` will be routed to the correct application (`team_blue:3001`).
 In addition the `/` route is mapped to team red, which is controlling the homepage / product page.

-This animation show the tractor store in a browser which has __JavaScript disabled__.
+This animation shows the tractor store in a browser which has __JavaScript disabled__.

 [![Serverside Rendering | Disabled JavaScript](./ressources/video/server-render.gif)](https://github.com/neuland/micro-frontends/tree/master/2-composition-universal)

 [inspect the code](https://github.com/neuland/micro-frontends/tree/master/2-composition-universal)

-The option buttons now are actual links and every click leads to a reload of the page.
-In the terminal on the right you can see how the request for the tractor model gets routed to team red, which controls the product page and after that the markup gets supplemented by the contents for the fragments from team blue and green.
+The variant selection buttons now are actual links and every click leads to a reload of the page.
+In the terminal on the right you can see how the request for a page gets routed to team red, which controls the product page and after that the markup gets supplemented by the contents for the fragments from team blue and green.

 When you switch JavaScript back on, you would only see server log messages for the first request.
 All subsequent tractor changes are than handled client side, just like in our first example.
+In a later example we will extract the product data from the JavaScript and load it via a REST api as needed.

 You can easily play with this sample code on your local machine.
 The only thing you need to have installed is [Docker Compose](https://docs.docker.com/compose/install/).